Enrique Arancibia Clavel

 Enrique Arancibia Clavel (13 October 1944 – 28 April 2011) was a Chilean Dirección de Inteligencia Nacional (DINA) Intelligence officer, terrorist and founder of the fascist Nationalist Liberation Offensive political movement.

-Arancibia was convicted in Argentina for his role in the assassination of General Carlos Prats and for the kidnapping of Laura Elgueta and one other Chilean woman.
+Arancibia was convicted in Argentina for his role in the assassination of General Carlos Prats and for the kidnapping and torture of two Chilean women, Laura Elgueta and Sonia Díaz.
 After spending 20 years in prison, Arancibia was granted parole in July 2007.
 In April 2011, Arancibia was found stabbed to death in his apartment in Buenos Aires.

 Chile

 Arancibia was associated with the right-wing group responsible for the botched kidnapping of Chilean Army Chief of Staff René Schneider in 1970, which resulted in Schneider's death.
 General Schneider had supported Allende's election and advocated for an apolitical military through the Schneider Doctrine.
 However, Arancibia was not directly linked to Schneider's assassination.
 After the incident, Arancibia fled Chile and lived in unofficial exile in Buenos Aires, Argentina.